piured/courel/README.md

 A similar effect can actually be done by creating artificial BPM changes, but in most cases this is pretty inconvenient.
 Remember that the BPM is a measure of the tempo of the song, and it must stay always sync with the music.
 When adding BPM changes, you need to rewrite the all the notes after the BPM change so they can be interacted with in the same beat, and in some extreme cases, adding too many BPM changes (specially with weird values) makes the score harder to read and maintain.
 There is also some some scenarios where you cannot achieve even the same results by adding BPM changes than with scrolls.

 Scrolls are greedy gimmicks.
-If you don't want anything to do with them, just return in the `GetScrolls` method of the `ILoader` interface a list with one `GimmickPair` with the beat set 0 zero and the value set to 1.
+If you don't want anything to do with them, just return in the `GetScrolls` method of the `IChart` interface a list with one `GimmickPair` with the beat set 0 zero and the value set to 1.

 In the example below we modified the Scrolls gimmick definition by adding a scroll change at beat 4 with a value of 0, and at beat 7 with a value of 0.5: